 The XTRAC® Velocity Excimer Laser is an exciting new treatment for psoriasis.
 The XTRAC® Velocity laser is designed to provide fast, effective relief from dry, itchy and unsightly psoriasis lesions.
 Using a carefully focused beam of laser light delivered through an advanced technology light guide device, the XTRAC® Excimer Laser system can treat psoriasis lesions quickly and effectively.
 The XTRAC® Laser concentrates the light only on the psoriasis lesion, allowing the physician to deliver high doses necessary for rapid clearing while minimizing exposure of health skin.
 Individual results will vary depending on the body surface affected.
 Most patients experience significant improvement in as few as 6 to 10 treatments and clearance in 10 to 20 depending on the severity.

 The Hair Clinic is a regional referral service for the evaluation and treatment of all hair disorders and access to clinical trials.
-The center is led by Dr. Helena Kuhn.
+The center is led by Dr. Carlos Wambier.
 Please send any pertinent records, including pathology reports, photographs, labs, and clinic notes.